-Nine months ago—facing multiple unknowns—we pondered whether life would return to normal after COVID-19.
+During the outset of the COVID-19 pandemic, facing multiple unknowns, we pondered whether life would return to normal.
 Now, as vaccines promise to bring the pandemic under control, we can begin to speculate about the year ahead.

 One of the certainties in this uncertain time is that change is the new constant.
 That means we must think and act with flexibility and resiliency.

-With this in mind, here are six ways you can plan for this uncertain new year.
+With this in mind, here are six ways you can plan for another uncertain year.

 Now more than ever, you need to take stock of your donor relationships.
 What did you learn about giving and other donor behaviors in 2020?
 Watch for the reports of year-end giving but more importantly, look at your own organization’s experience.
 Did your donors remain loyal?
 Did they shift their priorities to COVID-19 relief, food banks, or racial and social justice causes?
 How were your donors affected by the pandemic-related economic crisis?
 Did individual donors lose their jobs?
 Did they benefit from the record-breaking rise in the stock market?
 Did your business donors close their doors, or did they profit from COVID-19 caused necessities?
 The economic impact hasn’t been the same for everyone.

-2. Ask donors to predict their future behaviors.
+2. Talk to donors to anticipate their future plans

 Before doing anything else, talk with your donors.
 We may be constrained to talk face-to-face, but donors are receptive to phone calls and virtual visits.
 Talk with them before firming up your goals for 2021.
 Ask about their well-being and let their answers be a guide before you explore their plans for the future.
 Will they continue to support your organization?
 Is their giving likely to increase, remain constant, decline?
 Have their giving priorities changed?
 Do they want to know how your organization “weathered the storm” before they consider their next gift?

 3. Craft a compelling value propositionand focus on shared outcomes